48-Hour Bridging Settlement in Sydney: Readiness Reality Check

 Frequently Asked Questions

-Is 48-hour bridging finance in Sydney actually possible?
+Is 48-hour bridging settlement in Sydney actually possible?

 Yes, in some cases.
 It is most realistic when the security is straightforward, the borrower already has documents ready, and the exit strategy is well defined.
 It is not something every file can achieve.